hotg-ai/rune/docs/tutorial.md

 >CAPABILITY will process incoming data into a floating point `128 * 3` array.

->Procedural Blocks are used to do things to the data.
-The normalize PROC_BLOCK is used to compress the incoming data between 0 and 1.
+>The normalize PROC_BLOCK is used to compress the incoming data between 0 and 1.

 >The data is then run through the tflite MODEL producing an output of 4 floating point numbers with different levels of confidence of the model (i.e. `[0.0, 1.0, 0.0, 0.0]`).